Nico Hoerner Player Props: Cubs vs. Dodgers

 Nico Hoerner At The Plate

-- Hoerner leads Chicago in slugging percentage (.400) thanks to five extra-base hits.
+- Hoerner leads Chicago in slugging percentage (.489) thanks to seven extra-base hits.

-- Among the qualifying hitters in baseball, he ranks 12th in batting average, 48th in on-base percentage, and 105th in slugging.
+- Among qualified hitters in baseball, he ranks fourth in batting average, 21st in on-base percentage, and 48th in slugging.

-- Hoerner is batting .375 during his last outings and is riding a five-game hitting streak.
+- Hoerner will look to extend his seven-game hitting streak.
+He's batting .440 with two homers in his last games.

-- Hoerner has driven in a run in four games this season (22.2%), including one multiple-RBI game.
+- Hoerner has driven home a run in six games this season (30.0%), including more than one RBI in 15.0% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.